-Can you believe the holidays are almost here???
-If you are like me sometimes deep cleaning just doesn’t happen when it should or when it needs to!
-Thankfully there are a couple ways you can make sure that you look like you have done the cleaning without too much effort!
+How To Fake A Clean House, I mean as much as we always want to have a clean house it doesn’t always happen that way.
+I mean, can you believe the holidays are right around the corner???
+Thankfully there are a couple of ways you can make sure that you look like you have done cleaning without much effort!
 (I have included affiliate links to products I love.
 As an Amazon Associate, I earn from qualifying purchases. )

 It’s no surprise that busy moms and kids sometimes equals a messy house.
 While most people understand that, there is always that chosen few that don’t.
 Surprise visitors might be from that group of people.
 Fortunately, it’s very easy to fake a “clean” house if you have company coming over and don’t have time to do a deep clean.